Jacopo Berengario da Carpi

 Jacopo Berengario da Carpi (also known as Jacobus Berengarius Carpensis, Jacopo Barigazzi, Giacomo Berengario da Carpi or simply Carpus; c.
 1460 – c.
 1530) was an Italian physician.
 His book "Isagoge breves" published in 1522 made him the most important anatomist before Andreas Vesalius.

 Early years

 Jacopo Berengario da Carpi was the son of a surgeon.
 As a youth he assisted his father in surgical work, and his surgical skills became the basis of his later work as a physician.
-In his late teens, through the association of his family with Lionello Pio, Berengario came under the tutelage of the great humanist printer, Aldo Manuzio who came to Carpi to tutor Alberto III Pio, Prince of Carpi and apparently included Berengario in his instruction.
+In his late teens, through the association of his family with Lionello Pio, Berengario came under the tutelage of the great humanist printer, Aldo Manuzio who came to Carpi to tutor Alberto III Pio and apparently included Berengario in his instruction.
 In the 1480s, Berengario attended university in Bologna receiving his degree in medicine in 1489.

 Fame through mercury cure for syphilis

 After obtaining his degree, Berengario returned to his father and assisted him with his surgery practice for a short time, but the influx of the "French disease" in 1494 provided Berengario with a chance to advance his career as a physician.
 Traveling to Rome, he treated several patients who suffered from the ailment.
 Judging by an admittedly one-sided account, his work in Rome was a mix of financial success and medical failure.
 As quoted in Lind's introduction to the Isagoge, Benvenuto Cellini provided a scathing account of Berengario's practice of treating syphilis with doses of mercury while charging "hundreds of crowns" paid in advance.
 Berengario apparently developed enough of a reputation that the Pope invited him into his service, but he turned down the offer and left Rome shortly thereafter.